All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Two types of exercise matter most for biohacking weight loss:

 Resistance training (3 days per week minimum).
-This is not optional.
+This isn't optional.
 Muscle is the organ of longevity and the engine of metabolic rate.
-You do not need to become a powerlifter.
+You don't need to become a powerlifter.
 You need to progressively challenge your muscles.
 A simple program built around compound movements (squat, hinge, push, pull, carry) is sufficient.
 If you have never lifted weights, hire a trainer for 3-5 sessions to learn proper form, then continue on your own.

 Zone 2 cardio (150 minutes per week).
 This is low-intensity, steady-state cardio where you can hold a conversation but would rather not.
 Walking briskly, cycling, rowing, or swimming at an easy pace all qualify.
 Zone 2 training builds mitochondrial density, the cellular machinery that burns fat.
 Think of resistance training as building the engine and zone 2 as adding fuel lines.